2nd Arkansas Cavalry Regiment (Confederate)

-The 2nd Arkansas Cavalry Regiment (1861–1865) was a Confederate Army cavalry regiment during the American Civil War.
-This regiment was also referred to in the official records as the 4th Arkansas Cavalry Regiment.
+The 2nd Arkansas Cavalry Regiment, also known as "Slemons' regiment," was a cavalry formation of the Confederate States Army in the American Civil War commanded by Colonel William F. Slemons.
+The regiment was also referred to in the official records as the 4th Arkansas Cavalry Regiment.
 Another regiment, commanded by Colonel Thomas J. Morgan, was also designated as the 2nd Arkansas Cavalry Regiment.
-Following Price's Raid in 1864, the survivors of the regiment were reorganized as the 18th Arkansas Cavalry Battalion, which was also referred to as McMurtrey's Arkansas Cavalry Battalion.
+About December 1864, the 2nd Arkansas Cavalry Regiment was reduced to a battalion and officially redesignated the 18th Arkansas Cavalry Battalion, also known as "McMurtrey's battalion".

 Organization

 The 2nd Arkansas Cavalry Regiment was originally organized as the 2nd Arkansas Cavalry Battalion at Memphis, Tennessee, in early April 1862, just after the Battle of Shiloh, from five independent cavalry companies from southern Arkansas:.